Student Technology Guide

 Welcome to Eastern Illinois University.
 Information technology plays a key role in your educational career at Eastern, and the university strives to provide the appropriate resources and services to enable you to have an exceptional learning experience.
-This guide provides basic information on the many technological resources available at Eastern and serves as a reference to help you access specific technology services.
-If you have questions about any information technology issue at Eastern, please call Campus Technology Support (Help Desk) at 581-HELP (4357).
+This guide provides basic information on the many technological resources available at Eastern our support options section of this guide if you have any technology issues.

-Eastern’s student email system, known as PantherMail, is the official communication channel for all academic and university notices.
+Eastern's email system, known as PantherMail, is the official communication channel for all academic and university notices.
+PantherMail is powered by Microsoft Office 365.
 You should check your account regularly.
 Official communication includes class schedules, student financial aid notifications and account statements from the Business Office.
 Failure to monitor your PantherMail in-box can result in missed messages.
 It is your responsibility to ensure that your PantherMail account is checked regularly and that it has sufficient free space to receive university communication.

 The easiest way to access your PantherMail is via the secure Web interface located at www.eiu.edu/panthermail.
 All you need is a computer with an Internet connection and a Web browser.
 No configuration is necessary.
 Simply enter your NetID and password in the spaces provided in order to get started.

-You also can access your account directly from the Eastern home page by clicking the PantherMail link in the upper right corner of the page:
+You also can access your account directly from the EIU home page by clicking the PantherMail link in the upper right corner of the page.